davidrodrigues40/angular-playground/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

 ## Requirements
-This project requirs the BowlingGame API to be running locally.
+This project requires the BowlingGame API to be running locally.
 I will be adding a standalone version later.

 ## Development server